Hola 👋

 Playa Blanca

-Accessible from the Kelly Creek entrance, Playa Blanca is the picturesque white sand beach that’s most visited by travelers.
+Accessible from the Kelly Creek entrance, Playa Blanca is the initial stretch of picturesque white sand beach that’s most visited by travelers.
+You can bring in a towel and go for a swim if the ocean conditions permit.
+There can be waves and strong currents, so be cautious if you’re jumping in for a cool down.

 Puerto Vargas

 Puerto Vargas beach is most easily reached by entering from the Puerto Vargas gate.
-Otherwise, you’ll need to talk the entirety of the park to get here.
+Otherwise, you’ll need to walk the entirety of the park to get here if coming from the Kelly Creek entrance.

 Snorkeling